davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 partitioned between orthopyroxene and clinopyroxene.
 Moreover, the dataset suggests an incorrect partition coefficient, with Eu favoring orthopyroxene at a factor of up to 10.
-Since this disequilibrium exists between pyroxenes, it is unlikely to correspond to fractionation into plagioclase, the usual culprit for Eu depletions in melt residues.
+Since this disequilibrium exists between pyroxenes, it is unlikely to correspond to fractionation into plagioclase, the usual source Eu depletions in melt residues.
 However, this could be the case if quicker diffusion of Eu out of clinopyroxenes is invoked, and the samples were never fully equilibrated.
 The exact kinetics of this scenario are unclear, but it is likely that REE equilibrium was achieved in a reducing environment
-<fixme>(Asimow and Blundy, personal communication)</fixme>, or Eu rapidly and
+<fixme>(P. Asimow and J. Blundy, personal communication)</fixme>, or Eu rapidly and
-differentially diffused into the Crystal Knob melt just prior to eruption.
+differentially diffused out of the Crystal Knob xenoliths just prior to eruption.
 Discerning between these scenarios is difficult due to the low Eu counts measured using ion-microprobe techniques.